Thai lottery: Buying a lottery ticket

-Lottery tickets are sold to national wholesalers who then sell them on to local retailers.
-Tickets are available only from retail agents.
-Lottery vendors can be found roaming markets, streets, and villages carrying their signature slim wooden ticket briefcases.
-There are also lottery ticket stands outside shops such as Tesco Lotus and Big C. Lottery tickets come in "ticket pairs".
-The official cost of a single ticket is 40 baht, but lottery tickets can only be purchased in ticket pairs, making the official retail price 80 baht.

-In practice, the official price is almost always marked up.
-Street vendors might ask 120-130 baht for a ticket pair.
-At stands outside shops, 100 baht is a common price.
-Prices can vary by ticket pair.
-Unpopular numbers are cheaper—85, 90, or 95 baht—while lucky Buddhist number combinations cost more.
-As is often the case in Thailand, lottery ticket prices above the 80 baht threshold are negotiable.

 Since last summer's lottery reforms, it has been illegal to inflate ticker-pair prices above the 80 baht threshold.
 Though marked-up prices from street vendors are still commonplace, the ongoing crackdown has created significant difficulties to ticket sellers.

 Lottery tickets

 There are two types of Thai lottery tickets.
 The first is the Thai Government Lottery (TGL) ticket.
 The second is the Thai Charity Lottery (TCL) ticket.
 These titles are printed at the upper left of each ticket.
 Aside from the names, the two differ only in their first prize payouts and the amount of tax to be paid on winnings.
 TGL tickets have a first prize of six million baht, a bonus prize of 30 million*, and are taxed at 0.5%.
 TCL tickets have a first prize of three million baht, a bonus prize of 22 million*, and are taxed at 1%.

-Bonus prize eliminated by the military government after 1 Aug 2015.

-Thai lottery tickets, whether TGL or TCL, are pre-printed, include a number of anti-counterfeiting features, and can only be purchased in "ticket-pairs".
+Thai lottery tickets, whether TGL or TCL, are pre-printed, include a number of anti-counterfeiting features,.
 Each individual ticket is priced at 80 baht, and the ticket pair at 160 baht.
-Single tickets are not sold, only ticket pairs.

 Each ticket in a ticket-pair is identical except for: